 Mom, “I just wanted to get my Kindle so I could read while standing in line.”

-The group in front of us has stepped out out line.
+The group in front of us has stepped out of line.
 They gave up after 10 minutes.

 4:15 pm We walked forward half a block!